RunestoneInteractive/httlads/_sources/Happiness/CaseStudy1_P1.rst

    - •	**Paid-In Minimum Capital:** The minimum amount of money the entrepreneur must have available (as deposits in the bank) for the business registration process to be completed.
    - •	**Income Level:** This represents the income levels of each country's economy.
 This indicator is divided into four categories: low, lower-middle, upper-middle and high, based on a country’s gross national income (GNI) per person.

 We will use Google Sheets to help us explore which of these indicators are most important to starting and formally operating a new business in each economy’s largest business city. `Click here <../_static/Starting_a_Business_2019.csv>`_ to download the data.
 Then, import the dataset into your Google Spreadsheets.
+(Source: `Starting a Business Report`_ )

+.. _Starting a Business Report: https://www.doingbusiness.org/en/data/exploretopics/starting-a-business#

 .. mchoice:: dat_sab1